 Students housed in our accommodation have access to increased supplies of cleaning products and have been advised to disinfect shared spaces and regularly used surfaces (such as kitchen bench tops, door handles etc).

-We have already moved all of our education programs to online platforms and will further refine this work over coming weeks.
+We moved all of our education programs to online platforms and will adjust delivery methods as restrictions ease in the later half of 2020.

 We are working in a rapidly changing environment and we will make changes to plans to fit with the Australian Government’s regime of social distancing and work practice measures.